Get

 While the substances on this list are safe and legal for cats, there are some precautions you need to take to ensure your cat’s high doesn’t have any adverse effects.

 • As mentioned, only the woody part of the honeysuckle plant is safe for cats.
 Never give cats the berries, leaves, or flowers from a honeysuckle plant.
-If you want to err on the side of caution, only use commercial products with honeysuckle from brands you trust, or check with your vet if you’re not sure.
+If you want to err on the side of caution, only use commercial products with honeysuckle from brands you trust, or check with a vet if you’re not sure.

 • Test your cat’s reaction the first time.
 Only give a small amount and pay attention to how your cat responds.
 If your cat has negative reactions, such as trouble walking or stomach upset, discontinue the use of the herb.